csterritt/fiber-basic-auth/README.md

 really, someone will write a bot to try all 900,000 different codes.
 Right now, that would work (eventually).

-Fourth, search the source for the phrase "PRODUCTION:".
+Fourth, search the source for the phrase `PRODUCTION:`.
 You'll find a number of places where it's *extremely highly recommended* that you take some particular action.
 Do what it says.
+Note that `PRODUCTION:REMOVE` lines will be automatically removed by the `linux_build` script, as mentioned above.

 Fifth, using the "sqlite3.Storage" engine is probably not a great idea, particularly if you're running on a serverless-style hosting environment where your sqlite3 database